angelim/rails_redshift_replicator/README.md

 ## Replication Retries

-If for any reason a replication fails RRR will retry it on the next replication process.
-The default configuration is to allow 5 retries, but you can specify it on a configuration block.
-RRR won't perform a whole new replication until an incomplete one is successful or canceled.
+If for any reason a replication fails, RRR will retry it on the next replication process.
+The default configuration is to allow 5 retries, but you can specify something else on a configuration block.
+RRR won't perform a whole new replication until an incomplete one has been flagged as imported or canceled.

-The behavior of the retry strategy is as following:
+The behavior of the retry strategy is as follows:
-If the replication stopped on (enqueued, exporting, exported, uploading) states, it exports the data again and then import to Redshift
+If the replication stopped at (enqueued, exporting, exported, uploading) states, it exports the data again and then import to Redshift
-If the replication stopped on (uploaded importing) states, it skips the exporting process and performs the import directly.
+If the replication stopped at (uploaded importing) states, it skips the exporting process and performs the import directly.
-A replication is automaticaly canceled if it exceeds the maximum number of retries allows on the configuration.
+A replication is automaticaly canceled if it exceeds the maximum number of allowed retries.
 In that case, a new replication record is created.

 #### Helper methods for Replication